ibrahimbutt/direwolf-arch-rice/steps.md

 ## First Boot/Log-In

 You will be prompted to select the windows or alt key as a modifier.
-The modifer key is used for controlling the window manager.
+The modifier key is used for controlling the window manager.
 After this, select yes to creating a config file.

 Open the terminal by pressing mod+enter, then run `sudo wifi-menu` to create a wireless profile and remember its name.
 Then run `sudo netctl enable <profile_name>`.
 This automatically connects you to wifi on each boot.
 Now run `reboot`.

-If you installed a login manager, make sure to select i3 as the desktop enviorment.
+If you installed a login manager, make sure to select i3 as the desktop environment.
 For example, the gnome login manager has a small settings/cog icon that lets you do so.

-If you didnt install a login manager, type user username and then password.
-Once youve did that, type `startx` and hit enter to start i3.
+If you didn't install a login manager, type user username and then password.
+Once you've done that, type `startx` and hit enter to start i3.
 Your screen resolution may be incorrect.
 Run `xrandr` and identify your display.
 Then run `xrandr --output <source_name> --mode 2560x1440 --rate <refresh_rate>` For me it is `xrandr --output DP1-8 --mode 2560x1440 --rate 59.95`.
 If you have multiple monitors, check out the documentation here.
 The xrandr setting isn't permanent for now, we'll get to that later.

 ## Lets Get Cooking!